ZakaHaceCosas/FuckingNode/docs/manual/commit.md

 commitCmd: "test" # "npm run test" / "deno task test" / ...
 ```

 If absent, no custom task will be executed.
-Keep in mind our `clean` task will always run regardless of `commitCmd`, and commit will always abort if this task fails.

 ### What to expect